dbabbs/xyz-hls/index.md

 ```

 First, we added the data source inside of the `sources` section.
 Then, we configured the fountains dataset as a layer inside of `layers`.
 Ensure that `interactive` is set to `true`.
 This will be important when we try to interact with the data inside on the map.

+If you are curious about how the Tangram scene file works, I recommend taking a look at the [official documentation](https://mapzen.com/documentation/tangram/Scene-file/).

 Now, let's take a look back at our map.
 Refresh the page and you should see the map populated with purple markers!